Empower Main Street, not Wall Street.

 In 2019, the people of California passed the Public Banking Act, empowering cities and regions to create our own banks.

 The Pandemic has revealed the inadequacy of our current financial system to meet the credit needs of our local agencies or to serve our most disenfranchised populations.
 Currently, most federal relief funds are going to big corporations on Wall Street, not to working-class and middle-class households or small businesses on Main Street.
-The California State Public Bank will strengthen the financial positions of local governments and local financial institutions to facilitate a just and speedy economic recovery for the people of California.
+The California State Public Bank would strengthen the financial positions of local governments and local financial institutions to facilitate a just and speedy economic recovery for the people of California.

-Our California State Public Bank will:
+Our California State Public Bank would:

 - Lend to small businesses so they don’t have to rely on predatory Wall Street lenders.

 - Provide a long-term source of stable financing for local governments, redirect existing investment funds into the state economy, and lay the foundation for equitable growth.

 - Partner with our community banks and credit unions so they can continue to make much-needed loans in their neighborhoods.